-Rescue helicopter on way after 'water incident' at Mangatangi, Waikato
+Child taken to hospital after 'water incident' at Mangatangi, Waikato

-A rescue helicopter is flying to a rural settlement in northern Waikato to assist a person after what is being described as a "water incident".
+A child has been taken to hospital after what is being described as a "water incident" in northern Waikato this afternoon.

-The person is in a moderate condition following the incident in Mangatangi, 20 kilometres east of Pokeno, a St John spokeswoman said.
+The child was in a moderate condition when taken by St John ambulance from Mangatangi, 20 kilometres east of Pokeno, to Kidz First Children's Hospital in South Auckland, a St John spokeswoman said.

-A St John ambulance and first response unit had been sent and were giving treatment, and the Auckland Westpac Rescue Helicopter was on the way, the spokeswoman said.
+A St John ambulance and first response unit were sent after the alarm was raised, and

 READ MORE: